The 29 Best Vegetarian Cookbooks of All Time

 This book makes an in-depth analysis of vegetarianism in historical and philosophical aspects and comprehensively proves that "vegetarianism is reasonable" from various angles such as animal protection, environmental ecology, world hunger, and feminism.

-It even reached the conclusion that "people must cut off meat, and must try their best to reduce meat", and refute various theories of "maintaining the legitimacy of meat" or "criticizing the legitimacy of vegetarian food."
+It even reached the conclusion that "people must cut off meat, and must try their best to reduce meat", and refuted various theories of "maintaining the legitimacy of meat" or "criticizing the legitimacy of vegetarian food."

 The analysis is sharp, the argument is rigorous and complete, and it is called the "Encyclopedia of Vegetarianism" or "Handbook of Vegetarianism Movement" which has never been seen before.